What is a pompadour?These types of pompadour you need to look

 The pompadour is a hairstyle named for Madame de Pompadour (1721–1764), a mistress of King Louis XV.Although there are numerous variations of the style for men, women, and children, the basic concept is hair swept upwards from the face and worn high over the forehead, and sometimes upswept around the sides and back as well.

-After its initial popularity among fashionable in the 18th century, the style was revived as part of the Gibson Girl look in the 1890s and continued to be in vogue until World War I. The style was in vogue for women once again in the 1940s.
+After its initial popularity among fashionable women in the 18th century, the style was revived as part of the Gibson Girl look in the 1890s and continued to be in vogue until World War I. The style was in vogue for women once again in the 1940s.
 The men’s version, as worn by existentialist Franz Kafka and early country and rock and roll stars such as Elvis Presley and Johnny Cash, was popular in the late 1950s and early 1960s, and has enjoyed a renaissance in the mid 2010s.
 Variations of the pompadour style continue to be worn by men and women in the 21st century.

 type of pompadour

-1.The
+1.The Modern Pompadour

 As the name suggests, this style is defined by a clear contrast between the shortness of the hair at the sides and back compared to the length of the hair on the top.